syncfusion-content/javascript-docs/js/Accordion/Concepts-and-Features/Keyboard-Navigation.md

         <h3>
             <a href="#">Orubase</a></h3>
       <div>  <!-- add accordion contents here to load contents under this header -->
-            Orubase is the only mobile application development framework built especially for developing complex line-of-business mobile applications targeting iOS, Android, and Windows Phone platforms in the shortest possible timeframe.
+            Orubase is the only mobile application development framework built, especially for developing complex line-of-business mobile applications targeting iOS, Android, and Windows Phone platforms in the shortest possible timeframe.
         </div>
         <h3>
             <a href="#">WinRTXAML</a></h3>